 - Bacon Twist

 Bolded stalls were the ones I ate at.
 I picked them pretty carefully prior.
-You will also noticed that there are nine bolded when the Sip and Savor Pass only came with eight coupons.
+You will also notice that there are nine bolded when the Sip and Savor Pass only came with eight coupons.
 I had tried the Korean barbecue beef short rib tacos the week before when I had discovered that all of this magic food and wine goodness was occurring.

 Here’s what I ate at the DCA Food & Wine Festival 2017